SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 or slices over mass planes).
 The UL values typically refer to the best signal region (for a given point in parameter space) or a combination of signal regions.
 Hence, for UL results there is a single |Dataset|, containing one or more UL maps.
-An example of a UL map is shown below:
+An example of a UL map is shown in :numref:`Fig.%s <ULplot>` .

 .. _ULplot: